yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 *How is backup implemented and executed?*

--  The Web App is stateless, hence backup does not apply.
+-  The Web App is stateless; hence backup does not apply.

 -  Both SQL Database and SQL Managed Instance use SQL Server technology to create full backups every week, differential backups every 12-24 hours, and transaction log backups every 5 to 10 minutes.
 The frequency of transaction log backups is based on the compute size and the amount of database activity.